 • you applied to APEGS as an geoscientist-in-training on or after January 1, 2021.

 Your feedback and questions are requested.
-You may do so by attending one of the presentations or by contacting Kate MacLachlan, P.Geo., Director of Academic Review at firstname.lastname@example.org or Tina Maki, P.Eng., Director of Special Projects at email@example.com.
+You may do so by contacting Kate MacLachlan, P.Geo., Director of Academic Review at firstname.lastname@example.org or Tina Maki, P.Eng., Director of Special Projects at email@example.com.

 Geoscience CBA - proposed bylaw changes - Sept18, 2020 Annual Meeting.pdf